wvus-ibu/wvus.uikit/README.md

 * To customize, modify the JS and LESS files under the src/lib folder then run `grunt` in src folder to compile

 ### Contents
-The World Vision UI Kit is built on top of Twitter's [Bootstrap](http://twitter.github.io/bootstrap/), [Fuel UX](http://exacttarget.github.io/fuelux/), and [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/).
+The World Vision UiKit is built on top of Twitter's [Bootstrap](http://twitter.github.io/bootstrap/), [Fuel UX](http://exacttarget.github.io/fuelux/), and [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/).

 The source of these libraries can be found in the src/lib folder.

 ### Customize
-To customize the World Vision UI Kit, put custom World Vision files in the corresponding img, js, or less folders located at src/lib/worldvision/.
+To customize the World Vision UiKit, put custom World Vision files in the corresponding img, js, or less folders located at src/lib/worldvision/.

 * Modify variables.less for custom CSS
 * Create or modify js files